Startup Failure Statistics: Why Some Fail and Others Don't

 Bad Marketing or Distribution

 Some startup businesses can identify the right market but still fail at meeting market demands.
 This is seen typically as a consequence of no tested marketing strategy or distribution technique.
 These are two key components necessary for driving sales to any business.
-However, startup failure statistics reveal that many founders fail at the critical point of determining what marketing strategy works best for their services or products.
+However, statistics reveal that the success rate isn't very high and many startup founders fail at the critical point of determining what marketing strategy works best for their services or products.
 It is not only vital to understand the market but also understanding consumers' preferences.
 This can be related to the time they prefer to shop for products/services, the nature and type of advertising that works and preferred delivery channels.

 For starters, there's never sufficient financing for a startup that fails to generate enough cash inflow.
 No stream of water will fix a massively leaking bucket.
 According to Preferred CFO, about 79% of startups eventually fail because they started with very little funds.
 Whenever the available budget isn't enough to execute set plans and further funding fails, the business is likely to default.